-"Required" here means that this will be checked by a human being after your solution has been autograded.
-The automated evaluation will certainly not check for these things.
-Failure to satisfy these requirements will result in deductions from your autograding score; the potential size of those deductions is not being specified in advance (but you will not be happy with them).
+\ "Required" here means that this will be checked by a human being after your solution has been evaluated by running the supplied grading script.
+The grading script will certainly not check for modularity, but it will perform a Valgrind check.
+Failure to satisfy these requirements will result in a deduction of up to 10% from your autograding score.